 What's on and films to see in English on Saturday / Sunday

-A warm welcome to passengers onboard the Aidasol who arrive in port this morning.
+A warm welcome to passengers onboard the Aidasol who arrived in port today.

 FIESTAS